About the label

 Francis Shepherd – Label founder

-Francis took up the cello aged 7, more recently becoming a first-study singer under the tutelage of Carys Lane, Richard Strivens, and Sam Howley amongst others.
-He currently studies with Ben Hoadley.
+Francis took up the cello aged 7, more recently becoming a first-study singer under the tutelage of Carys Lane, Richard Strivens, and Ben Hoadley amongst others.
 After schooling in Manchester, he completed a gap year working at The Manchester Grammar School.
 He also sang with the Rodolfus Choir, engagements including a BBC Radio 3 Broadcast and a tour to the East coast of the US.

 Francis then read for a BA in Music at University College, Oxford, during which time he was a Choral Exhibitioner with the Choir of Merton College, Oxford, a member of Schola Cantorum of Oxford, organ scholar at St Barnabas Church, Jericho and was also active as a conductor with a range of student ensembles and choirs, including the Oxford University Wind Orchestra, and worked with the Oxford University Philharmonia as well as several college chapel choirs, both as a conductor and organist.
 Francis was also in demand as a dep for several of Oxford’s elite choral ensembles.
 As a soloist, engagements took him as far afield as Salisbury.

 Francis’s compositions have been performed by several choirs in Oxford, including those of University, St John’s, and Merton colleges.
-After graduating in July 2015, he spent 6 months as a choral scholar at St Davids Cathedral, before moving to Truro, where he is a Tenor Lay Vicar in the Cathedral Choir, Music Coordinator at Truro School, and also works as a freelance recording engineer and producer.
+After 3.5 years in Truro, where he was a Tenor Lay Vicar in the renowned Cathedral Choir & Music Coordinator at Truro School, Francis now lives in Nottingham, working as a cello and singing teacher, alongside running the label and operating as a freelance recording engineer and producer.
 When not working, Francis can be found exploring the outdoors and engaging in his passion for landscape photography.

 Find out more about him at www.francisshepherd.co.uk